 Site Code Site Name Relationship with the Strategy Potential Impacts resulting from the implementation of the GDA Strategy Stage II AA Required 0006 Killyconny Bog (Cloghbally) SAC Within study area Potential impacts associated with proposals that may arise during lifetime of strategy.
 Yes 0199 Baldoyle Bay SAC Within study area Potential impacts associated with proposals that may arise during lifetime of strategy.
 Yes 0202 Howth Head SAC Within study area Potential impacts associated with proposals that may arise during lifetime of strategy.
-Yes 0204 Lambay Island SAC Within 5km; Off-shore.
+Yes 0204 Lambay Island SAC Within 5km; Off- shore.
 Considering location of site and the qualifying interests for which it is selected no potential impacts are identified.
 No 0205 Malahide Estuary SAC Within study area; Site overlapped by the DART Expansion Programme which will provide DART services as far north as Drogheda.
 Potential for direct and indirect impacts associated with current proposals of the Strategy.
+Potential for cumulative impacts due to the DART expansion programme and the GDA Cycle Network Plan which both provide for development within / adjacent to the site.
 Yes 0206 North Dublin Bay SAC Within study area Potential impacts associated with proposals that may arise during lifetime of strategy.
 Yes 0208 Rogerstown Estuary SAC Within study area; Site overlapped by the DART Expansion Programme which will provide DART services as far north as Drogheda.
 Potential for direct and indirect impacts associated with current proposals of the Strategy.
+Potential for cumulative impacts due to the DART expansion programme and the GDA Cycle Network Plan which both provide for development within / adjacent to the site.
 Yes 0210 South Dublin Bay SAC Within 5km; Coastal and downstream Potential indirect impacts associated with proposals that may arise during lifetime of strategy.
 Yes 0391 Ballynafagh Bog SAC Within study area Potential impacts associated with proposals that may arise during lifetime of strategy.
 Yes 0396 Pollardstown Fen SAC Within study area Potential impacts associated with proposals that may arise during lifetime of strategy.
 Yes 0397 Red Bog, Kildare SAC Within study area Potential impacts associated with proposals that may arise during lifetime of strategy.
 Yes 0455 Dundalk Bay SAC Within 15km; Coastal and downstream Potential indirect impacts associated with proposals that may arise during lifetime of strategy.
-Yes 0582 Raheenmore Bog SAC Within 15km; Downstream Considering location of site and the qualifying interests for which it is selected no potential impacts are identified.
-No
+Yes 0582 Raheenmore Bog SAC Within 15km; Downstream Considering location of site and the qualifying interests for which it is No